neobrain/nihstro/Readme.md

 For the standalone assembler and disassembler, you will also need CMake to generate build files (however it is simple to setup a different build system from scratch if need be), and at least parts of the [Boost libraries](http://www.boost.org/) installed (including Spirit, Fusion, and others).

+### Installing dependencies on Windows

+You will need to download [CMake](https://cmake.org/download/) and [Boost](http://www.boost.org/users/download/) from their respective download pages.
+Both projects provide prebuilt binaries.
+Note that the Boost binaries only work with MSVC, so MinGW users will need to obtain prebuilt binaries from an unofficial source (not recommended) or build Boost from source.

+### Installing dependencies on Linux

+Chances are your Linux distribution already has CMake and Boost installed.
+Use your package manager to verify this is the case and to install them if need be.
+Note that most distributions provide program binaries and development libraries in separate packages; for building nihstro, both are needed.

 ### Installing dependencies on OS X

 On OS X, it is recommended that you use [Homebrew](http://brew.sh/) to install dependencies.
 You'll need to run the following to build nihstro: